 Under the equal-rates GTR model, the tree shown by D'Erchia et al. (1996) is indeed the maximum-likelihood tree, but the maximum-likelihood tree under the more appropriate heterogeneous-rates GTR model (Fig. 2A) no longer supports the basal placement of the hedgehog.
-Furthermore, the hedgehog branch is remarkably long, longer even than the branch leading to the outgroup (opossum).
+Furthermore, the hedgehog branch is remarkably long, longer

+Running Head: Are Guinea Pigs Rodents?
+Sullivan, J. & D. L. Swofford.
+1997.
+J. Mamm.
+Evol., 4:77-86 even than the branch leading to the outgroup (opossum).
 The possibility of artifactual results due to long-branch attraction is well-known in parsimony analysis (Felsenstein, 1978), but the same problem can affect distance and maximum-likelihood analyses if the amount of change in long branches is systematically underestimated.
-This will be the case when among-site rate variation is ignored (Fig. 1) (Waddell, 1995; Yang, 1996) and very likely explains the basal position of hedgehog in Cao and co-workers' (1997) analyses of the mtDNA data (those authors also assumed equal rates for all amino acid positions within each gene but allowed a different uniform rate for each gene).
-Even when heterogeneous rates are accommodated, the hedgehog can be placed on the tree in several locations without changing the likelihood significantly (Table I, Fig. 2A).
-The hedgehog therefore appears to represent a "rogue" taxon that cannot be placed reliably with these data and that possibly confounds attempts to estimate the relationships among the remaining taxa.
+This will be the case when among-site rate variation is ignored (Fig. 1; Waddell, 1995; Yang, 1996), and very likely explains the basal position of hedgehog in Cao et al.'s (1997) analysis of the mtDNA data (those authors also assumed equal rates for all amino-acid positions within each gene, but allowed a different uniform rate for each gene).
+Even when heterogeneous rates are accommodated, the hedgehog can be placed on the tree in several locations without changing the likelihood significantly (Table I; Fig. 2A).
+The hedgehog therefore appears to represent a "rogue" taxon that cannot be placed reliably with these data, and which possibly confounds attempts to estimate the relationships among the remaining taxa.

 With the hedgehog/opossum long-branch attraction broken up (Fig. 2A), the unrooted tree for placental mammals (the ingroup topology obtained by pruning the opossum lineage from Fig. 2A) is consistent with rodent monophyly.
 The issue reduces to how the ingroup topology of placental mammals is rooted, that is, the reliability of the placement of the outgroup (the opossum sequence).
 In other molecular studies (e.g., Stanhope et al., 1992), variable sites in opossum sequences have been shown to be essentially randomized relative to placental mammals, rendering the opossum sequences unlikely to provide a reliable root for those data.
-To examine this possibility specifically with respect to these data, we rooted the ingroup topology in Fig. 2A with 100 random sequences under the parsimony criterion (after exclusion of the hedgehog, to avoid the effect of long-branch attraction).
-These sequences were generated with MacClade (Maddison and Maddison, 1992) and were constrained to have the same base frequencies as the opossum sequence.
-Ninety-eight of those random outgroups rooted the tree within Rodentia, and many (24) rooted the tree at the same location as in D'Erchia and coworkers' (1996) analyses.
-The observation that random sequences nearly always root the tree at or near the same location as the opossum sequence raises the possibility of a spurious rooting in D'Erchia and co-workers' analyses.
-This tendency of the opossum
+To examine this possibility specifically with respect to these data, we rooted the ingroup topology of Figure 2A with 100 random sequences under the parsimony criterion (after exclusion of the hedgehog, to avoid the effect of long-branch attraction).
+These sequences were generated with MacClade (Maddison and Maddison, 1992), and were constrained to have the same base frequencies as the opossum sequence.
+Ninety-eight of those random outgroups rooted the tree within Rodentia, and many (24) rooted the tree at the same location as in D'Erchia et al.'s (1996) analyses.
+The observation that random sequences nearly always root the tree at or near the